ISI-MIP/isimip-publisher/README.md

 # update the global attributes accoding to the config
 isimip-publisher <path> update_files

-# create a checksum file with the sha256 checksum of the file
-isimip-publisher <path> write_checksums

 # create a JSON file with metadata for each dataset and file
 isimip-publisher <path> write_jsons